Trading with the Enemy Act of 1917: Czechoslovakia

 Czechoslovakia was invaded and annexed by Germany.
 In 1941 it was listed to prevent its assets from being used by the invading Nazi Germany.
 Czechoslovakia was delisted in 1946.
-Czechoslovakian assets were held until the government of Czechoslovakia agreed to return assets its German installed occupation government expropriated during WW2.
+Czechoslovakian assets were held until the government of Czechoslovakia agreed to return assets its German installed occupation government expropriated during WWII.
 These restrictions were lifted sometime between 1964 and 1967 after an agreement was reached.

 Danzig

-Danzig was listed in 1941 to prevent its assets from being used by the Nazi Germany.
+Danzig was listed in 1941 to prevent its assets from being used by Nazi Germany.
 Germany was forced to give up the city of Danzig after WWI.
-As a result of it being a former German city, there was a considerable amount of support for Nazi Germany to re-annex the territory within the mostly ethnic German Free City of Danzig.
-The annexation of Danzig happened early in WWII.
+Because it was a former German city, there was a considerable amount of support for Nazi Germany to re-annex the territory within the mostly ethnic German Free City of Danzig.
+Danzig was annexed early in WWII.
 Sanctions were continued until Danzig ceased to exist.
-Danzig was made part of Poland and renamed Gdańsk.
+Danzig became part of Poland and was renamed Gdańsk.
 Danzig's German inhabitants were expelled to Germany as part of the Soviet proposal to prevent the German diaspora outside German borders after WWI from helping start another world war by requesting annexation.